junkcoinlol/junkcoin-collector-binaries/README.md

 - Your ESP device should be connected to the internet.
 Verify by opening the **JUNK** console [here](https://junkcoin.lol/console).
 - Connect the **Solana** wallet you provided when applying for a **Hoarder** role.
 - Give your Junk Collector **1 hour** to communicate with the **JUNK** servers.
 You will see an **"ALIVE"** status at the top of the page.

-## Check ESP Device Stats

-- If you wish to check the stats of your ESP device (e.g., temperature, uptime, reset WiFi, reset API key):
-  - Connect to the **JunkCoin** network and browse to **192.168.4.1**.